Bruno Ribeiro: Return to Portugal

 On 31 December 2019, Riberio returned to Portuguese football as the new manager of Campeonato de Portugal side Olhanense.
 The "Leões de Olhão" were top of Serie D when the 2019–20 season was ended prematurely due to the COVID-19 pandemic in Portugal, with no clubs promoted from Serie D. On 8 September 2020, Ribeiro returned to manage Moura in the Campeonato de Portugal.
 Moura picked up just four points from 20 games as they were relegated in the 2020–21 campaign.

 Style of management

 Ribeiro has stated that 90% of his training ground work is based on José Mourinho's ideas, using possession play, building from the back – instructing his players not to play long balls, and maintaining a fixed shape.
 He prefers to play with a 4–3–3 formation, utilising a lone striker.
 Andy Smith, Ribeiro's close friend and preferred coach, has said that Ribeiro is "class" and that "the coaching sessions, the way he prepares" means that "we have a plan A, B and C".
-Ribeiro prefers staff, such as Smith, to conduct media duties on his behalf.
 He likes to create a "family" feeling in the dressing room.